Huskyeder/stackato-doc/user/reference/client-ref.rst

 		The name of the application to push/update the selected application as.
 		Possible only if a single application is pushed or updated.

+        --autoscale

+		Autoscaling support.
+		Declare (non)usage of auto-scaling.
+		Defaults to off.
+		This is a Stackato 3.2 specific option.

         --buildpack

 		Url of a custom buildpack.